“Hey, Sonia!” Angela called out.

 “You and Sonia.”

 “Here we go again,” Jacky said, frustrated.
 “Stop playing matchmaker already.
-Don’t you guys ever get bored of these stuffs?
-I’m so fed up with all these talk.
+Don’t you guys ever get bored of this stuff?
+I’m so fed up with all this talk.
 New-flash…I’m going to marry Jo soon, okay?
 Why don’t you guys call off the over-hyped attitude?”

 “What?!”
 The others exclaimed at the same time.

 “You heard me.
 I’m marrying Jo soon.”

 “We all know you like Sonia,” Ehlo said, regaining himself.
 “It’s written on your morbid face for the last month or so.
 Can’t you just muster up some courage and tell your parents about it?
 I’m sure they love her too, considering how smart she is and all…and…”